NEMO Science Center is a popular science and technology museum which is great for both adults and kids.

 There are several entertaining shows, demonstrations and lab projects everyday.
 Exhibits are in Dutch, with English summaries.

 Facilities include the Foyer café (2nd floor) where you can also bring your own food for consumption.
 There is also the Rooftop café on the 5th floor where in good weather you can sit out on the roof terrace and enjoy the NEMO Panorama.

 Obviously NEMO tends to get very busy during school holidays in Netherlands.

 NEMO has a number of rooms available for hire for special events / meetings to a maximum capacity of 2,000 people.

 NEMO Schiphol - NEMO also has 6 interactive exhibits located at the beginning of pier B (departures side) of Amsterdam Schiphol airport, freely open to passengers.

 NEMO Essential Info

-Admission Prices (2014): Entry to Nemo costs €15.
+Admission Prices (2014): Entry to NEMO costs €15.
 Whilst children 0-3 get in for free, those 4 and over have to pay the full admission price - this could be expensive for a large group.
-However, Museumkaart holders get free entry.
+Museumkaart and Iamsterdam City card holders get free entry.